MediaComem/comem-archidep/ex/minesweeper-deployment.md

   ```

   > It's not a problem if you don't have this exact version installed, as long
-  > as you have version 16.x.
+  > as you have one of the versions supported by the application.

   You can also check that Node.js is working correctly by running the following
   command: